Hogfeldt/ctDNAtool/README.md

 specific command.

 ## Output
-The output of the commands a writen to either a .pickle or .tsv file.
+The output of the commands are written to either a .pickle or .tsv file.
 For the commands concerning only length data, the default action is to write the output to a .tsv file.
 The output can be written to a .picke file by passing the -p flag.
 For all other commands, the output is written to .pickle.
 The output can be directed using the -o option.
 If this is not provided, the output will be written to a default filename.